 Posing with the Southernmost Point Buoy is one of the quintessential Key West experiences.
 As it is one of the most sought-after places to visit on the island, the crowds build up quickly.

-Make this stop your first point to visit for your day on the island.
+Make this stop your first point to visit for your day in Key West.
 Most visitors start close to the pier and work their way out on the island, so do the opposite!
 You’ll get the picture you hoped for and will have the entire day to explore the rest of the island.

 Splash In Shallow Waters